Photos: Oscars top moments

 Keegan-Michael Key floats down to the floor like Mary Poppins.

-Lady Gaga was nominated for actress in a leading role in "A Star is Born."
+Lady Gaga was nominated for best actress in a leading role in "A Star is Born."

-Lady Gaga and Bradley Cooper perform "Shallow," winner of the original song category.
+Lady Gaga and Bradley Cooper perform "Shallow," winner of the original song.

 Rami Malek accepts the best actor award for his role in "Bohemian Rhapsody."